allenai/natural-instructions/README.md

 ```

 ## How to contribute
-We would appreciate any external contributions!🙏
+We would appreciate any external contributions! 🙏

  * All submissions must be submitted via [Github pull requests](https://github.com/allenai/natural-instructions-expansion/pulls).
 These submissions will undergo a review before being merged.
  * Each task must contain contain a `.json` file that contains the task content.
 You can look inside the [`tasks/`](tasks) directory for several examples.